MathieuMorel62/EasyTrip/README.md

 - Customize your profile
   - Go to the `Profile` section to update your personal information, such as your name, email or password.

 ## 📸 Screenshots

+## ✨ Main Features

+- **Generate Personalized Itineraries:** Create travel itineraries tailored to your preferences, including suggestions for places to visit, activities to do and restaurants to discover.

+- **Intuitive Destination Search:** Use the autocomplete search bar to quickly find popular destinations and points of interest.

+- **Travel Management:** Create, view and delete your trips.
+View all the details of your route in one place.

+- **Secure Authentication:** Easily sign in with your Google account or create a classic account to access all the features of the app.

+- **Responsive And Design User Interface:** Enjoy a modern and fluid interface, optimized for use on all types of devices (computers, tablets, smartphones).

+- **Profile Customization:** Manage your personal information and travel preferences for an even more personalized experience.

 ## 📞 Contact